excellalabs/docker-workshop-2/README-Outline.md

 ## **Topics to be ready to address:**

     * Architecture of Kubernets (see Pluralsight 3 hour Nigel course)
+    * Objects in API, concepts, etc in Docs
     * Docker integration
         * Docker networking expansion
             * [Container Network Model (CNM) design spec]()